samuelneff/sequelize-auto-ts/README.md

 Generate Sequelize definition statements and compatible TypeScript definitions from a MySQL database schema.

+# Versions Note, April 2019

+This is an old project that was written for Node 0.10 and Sequelize 1.7.
+It is not maintained.
+If anyone creates a fork that is compatible to the most recent version, I'll be happy to link to that fork.
+Sam

 # Running sequelize-auto-ts

 Use node to execute `lib\cli.js` and pass in four required parameters: database, username, password, and target directory.